junxit/us-congress-bills-110/metadata.md

 - 2007-05-21 — Placed on the Union Calendar, Calendar No. 98.
 - 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-162.
 - 2007-05-21 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-162.
+- 2007-05-24 — Amendment agreed to by House: On agreeing to the Judiciary amendment (A001) Agreed to without objection.
+- 2007-05-24 — Amendment agreed to by House: On agreeing to the Judiciary amendment (A002) Agreed to by voice vote.
+- 2007-05-24 — Amendment reported by the House Committee on Judiciary. (consideration: CR H5753; text: CR H5753)
+- 2007-05-24 — Amendment reported by the House Committee on Judiciary. (consideration: CR S5749; text as reported in House: CR S5749)
+- 2007-05-24 — Considered under the provisions of rule H. Res.
+437. (consideration: CR H5749-5755, CR 5/25/2007 H5757-5758)
+- 2007-05-24 — DEBATE - The House proceeded with one hour of debate on H.R.
+2317.
+- 2007-05-24 — Floor summary: DEBATE - The House proceede with 10 minutes of debate on the Smith(TX) motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting a multicandidate political committee described the Federal Election Campaign Act of 1971.
+- 2007-05-24 — House amendment agreed to: On agreeing to the Judiciary amendment (A001) Agreed to without objection.
+- 2007-05-24 — House amendment agreed to: On agreeing to the Judiciary amendment (A002) Agreed to by voice vote.
+- 2007-05-24 — House amendment offered
+- 2007-05-24 — House amendment offered
+- 2007-05-24 — House amendment offered/reported by : Amendment reported by the House Committee on Judiciary.(consideration: CR H5753; text: CR H5753)
+- 2007-05-24 — House amendment offered/reported by : Amendment reported by the House Committee on Judiciary.(consideration: CR S5749; text as reported in House: CR S5749)
+- 2007-05-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-24 — Mr. Smith (TX) moved to recommit with instructions to Judiciary. (consideration: CR H5753-5755; text: CR H5753)
+- 2007-05-24 — On agreeing to the Judiciary amendment (A001) Agreed to without objection.
+- 2007-05-24 — On agreeing to the Judiciary amendment (A002) Agreed to by voice vote.
+- 2007-05-24 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 228 - 192 (Roll no. 419).
+- 2007-05-24 — On passage Passed by the Yeas and Nays: 382 - 37 (Roll no. 420). (text: CR H5749-5750)
+- 2007-05-24 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 382 - 37 (Roll no. 420).(text: CR H5749-5750)
+- 2007-05-24 — Rule provides for consideration of H.R.
+2317 and H.R.
+2316.
+- 2007-05-24 — Rules Committee Resolution H. Res.
+437 Reported to House.
+Rule provides for consideration of H.R.
+2317 and H.R.
+2316.
+- 2007-05-24 — The previous question on the motion was ordered without objection. (consideration: CR H5754)
+- 2007-05-24 — The previous question was ordered pursuant to the rule. (consideration: CR H5753)